How To Protect & Manage Your Money During Coronavirus, According To Experts

 Should You Increase How Much You Save?

-Both de Leon and Malani point out that an outbreak immediately reminds us of how important it is to save a little bit every month, if you’re able to.
+Financial expert Paco de Leon of the Hell Yeah Group and Priya Malani, founder and CEO of Stash Wealth, a financial planning firm focused on millennials, point out that an outbreak immediately reminds us of how important it is to save a little bit every month, if you’re able to.
+Regardless of your job, industry, or what’s happening in the world, there’s bound to be a time where we’ll all need to tap into our savings to tide us over during a rough financial patch.
+Whether that’s a family emergency, job loss, or something as random and wild as COVID-19.

 Advertisement

+Having 3-6 months of expenses stashed away in a high-interest savings account (even if the interest earnings go down), or a GIC (Guaranteed Investment Certificate), is critical.
+You need the money to be liquid, or easily accessible for when you need it most.
+And, no, rock bottom flight deals right now don’t count.
+And, don’t worry that these accounts don’t earn you as much return as investments in your RRSP or TFSA.
+All that matters is being able to quickly and easily withdraw money in case of an emergency.
+This isn’t an investment, it’s a safety net to fall back on.

-“There’s so much in our lives outside of our control, and we want to do everything in our power to feel like we have some autonomy in an uncertain world — what’s happening right now is a perfect example of why it’s important to be saving a little bit with every paycheck,” says de Leon.
-“When it comes to savings in cash, like CDs or high-yield money market savings accounts, the interest rate is less important than the amount you have saved and whether or not you can access it when you need it.
-With savings specifically for an emergency, the goal is to have it when you need it, not to make money off it.”
+“There’s so much in our lives outside of our control, and we want to do everything in our power to feel like we have some autonomy in an uncertain world — what’s happening right now is a perfect example of why it’s important to be saving a little bit with every paycheque,” says de Leon.

 “If you’ve been procrastinating with your savings, set up an automation to stash money away in a dedicated Emergency Fund — that’s the best place to start,” says Malani.
 “There are two ways to save more money quickly: earn more or spend less.
 Earning more is a lot more fun.
 You could take up a side-hustle, sell stuff you have laying around the house."